import-js/eslint-plugin-import/README.md

 # TypeScript

-You may use the following shortcut or assemble your own config using the granular settings described below.
+You may use the following snippet or assemble your own config using the granular settings described below it.

 Make sure you have installed [`@typescript-eslint/parser`] and [`eslint-import-resolver-typescript`] which are used in the following configuration.